Decorative graphic showing a map of Germany and a visa document with a seal

 • German proof of your health insurance coverage during your stay in Germany (confirmation from insurance provider with specific insurance period; the preliminary one is not enough!)

-• proof of sufficient financial means:
+• proof of sufficient financial means (documents in German or English only):

 • bank statements of a German (Giro) bank account with 992€ per month for at least 6 months or more (depending on the period you apply for)